ECHO: Ego-Centric modeling of Human-Object interactions: Introduction

+Wearable sensors like smart glasses~\cite{Aria}, rings~\cite{OpenRing}, and wristbands~\cite{MetaEMG} are becoming ubiquitous.
+Beyond enabling XR experiences, they serve as everyday companions that continuously monitor user activities.
+Consequently, developing algorithms to robustly perceive human-object interactions from such sparse signals is a key research challenge with far-reaching impact, unlocking applications in healthcare, personal assistants, entertainment, robotics, and spatial AI.

+Recent work~\cite{guzov-jiang2025hmd2} demonstrates that it is possible to reconstruct users' motion in-the-wild from sparse sensors.
+Despite these advances, egocentric human-object interaction (HOI) remains underexplored.
+Existing methods~\cite{guzov24ireplica, yang2024egochoir} typically require RGB images, pre-scanned scenes, or specialized capturing suits, and rely on hand-crafted constraints, restricting scalability and generalization.
+While learning-based approaches offer a promising alternative, current HOI datasets remain limited in scale and diversity, especially when compared to large human motion collections such as AMASS~\cite{AMASS:ICCV:2019}.
+Hence, what is missing is a unified egocentric HOI method capable of learning from multiple modalities jointly.

+We address this gap with {\methodname} (Fig.~\ref{fig:teaser}), the first method to model full-body HOI from head and hand tracking over arbitrary-length sequences. {\methodname} simultaneously predicts human pose, object trajectory, and contact dynamics.
+While anchored in 3-point tracking, it can additionally leverage \textit{sparse} observations from any of these modalities (e.g., partial object tracking) to further constrain its predictions.
+The model is also robust to intermittent hand tracking, which is common in real-world scenarios, and has no constraints on the sequence length.

+We achieve this through a unified framework with several innovations.
+The core of the method is a tri-variate diffusion formulation that effectively learns the inter-modal relationships between human, object, and contacts.
+This design enables training on a combination of datasets, including human-only motion collections such as AMASS~\cite{AMASS:ICCV:2019} and HOI datasets like BEHAVE~\cite{bhatnagar2022behave} and OMOMO~\cite{li2023object}.
+By using these data sources within one generative framework, the model learns a strong human motion prior while simultaneously learning interaction-specific dynamics, something existing HOI modeling methods cannot achieve.

+Crucially, our approach supports flexible conditioning, leveraging partial observations of any modality to ensure robustness against sensor noise and intermittent tracking.
+By explicitly modeling both human-environment and human-object contacts, we further enable self-supervised inference guidance to ensure physically plausible interactions.
+Finally, we extend the inference approach of HMD\textsuperscript{2}~\cite{guzov-jiang2025hmd2} with a novel smooth inpainting that blends past and current predictions, enabling seamless, real-time processing of arbitrarily long sequences.

-{\methodname} relies on weak assumptions, making it flexible and adaptable to diverse settings.
-It's triple-way diffusion formulation enables the incorporation of further information (e.g., human tracking from IMUs, object tracking from RGB, \dots), making {\methodname} a universal method, potentially deployable to other autonomous agents as well (e.g., robots). {\methodname} achieves state-of-the-art, outperforming competitors that lack the same flexibility.
-Our detailed ablation demonstrates the effectiveness of our design choices, which we believe will be instrumental for further research and will have a concrete impact on the egocentric research.
+{\methodname} relies on minimal assumptions, making it flexible and adaptable to diverse settings.
+Its tri-variate diffusion formulation naturally accommodates additional modalities (e.g., human tracking from IMUs or object tracking from RGB), making {\methodname} a universal approach for egocentric HOI modeling. {\methodname} achieves state-of-the-art performance, surpassing competitors that lack the same flexibility.
+Through detailed evaluation, we demonstrate the effectiveness of our design choices, which we believe will be instrumental for further research in egocentric perception and interaction modeling.